bootup(7) — Linux manual page

 Note that systemd-halt.service(8), systemd-reboot.service,

-transition the system and server manager (PID 1) into the second
+the system and server manager (PID 1) into the second phase of

-binary), which will unmount any remaining file systems, kill any
+which will unmount any remaining file systems, kill any remaining

-remaining processes and release any other remaining resources, in
+processes and release any other remaining resources, in a simple

-a simple and robust fashion, without taking any service or unit
+and robust fashion, without taking any service or unit concept

-concept into account anymore.
-At that point, regular applications
+into account anymore.
+At that point, regular applications and

 primary, unit-based shutdown phase described above.